dburles/meteor-two-factor/README.md

 **code** The authentication code.

-**callback** Called with no arguments on success, or with a single Error argument on failure.
+**callback** Optional callback.
+Called with no arguments on success, or with a single Error argument on failure.

 #### isVerifying()